Skip to content

 INDELIBLE IMAGE: No doubt, it’s the Globolinks themselves (pictured above), who come in two varieties: one that looks like a wriggling rook from a chess set, and one that looks like an avant-garde ballerina dressed in a full-body dayglo bungee-jumping suit.

-COMMENTSHelp!
+COMMENTS: Help!
 Help!
 The Globolinks is one of the most obscure movies likely to be mentioned on this site.
-It’s only of the very few movies that (as of this writing) has yet to be absorbed into the bloodstream of that vast movie-digesting machine, the IMDB (Internet Movie Database).
+It’s one of the very few movies that (as of this writing) has yet to be absorbed into the bloodstream of that vast movie-digesting machine, the IMDB (Internet Movie Database) (NOTE: it was finally added to the IMDB database in 2013, five years after we submitted it for inclusion).
 A children’s opera produced for German TV in the late 1960s doesn’t exactly command the attention of the Nintendo generation, or their parents.
-Globolinks is mostly a historical curiosity, a bizarre and bad example from a dying art form.
+Globolinks is mostly a historical curiosity, a bizarre (and bad) example from a dying art form.

 One of the strangest problems with the story is that the putative heroine–Madame Euterpova the music teacher–may be the piece’s least likable character, while the supposed villain–Dr. Stone the headmaster–is actually a long-suffering victim whom the script cruelly casts adrift.
 We’re first introduced to Euterpova when she storms into the headmaster’s office and throws a shrill tantrum, threatening to quit because the music department doesn’t get the attention she feels it deserves and complaining that she “has an artist’s heart and suffers.”
 She’s obviously Menotti’s mouthpiece for the importance of the power of traditional music against society’s indifference and electronic rubbish, but one has to wonder why he chose to make her so ridiculous and unsympathetic.
 Throughout the rest of the film, Euterpova is bossy, dismissive, pretentious, and shrewish.
 She even has a grotesque physical deformity in the form of a nose elongated with putty to Cyrano’s length.
 (There’s probably a deep symbolic meaning attached to her ridiculous proboscis, but I prefer to think of it as just a weird flourish).
 Though she’s intended as a comic figure, Madame Euterpova is the kind of teacher that gives kids nightmares.